hexinfra/gorox/README.md

   * app1      : A Web application implemented directly on Gorox,
   * server1   : A TCP server implemented directly on Gorox,
   * svc1      : A public RPC service implemented directly on Gorox,
-  * svcProxy1 : A service proxy for svc1,
+  * svcProxy1 : A sidecar proxy for svc1,
   * proxy2    : A gateway proxy passing requests to PHP-FPM or Tomcat server,
   * svc2      : A private RPC service implemented directly on Gorox,
-  * svcProxy2 : A service proxy for svc2,
+  * svcProxy2 : A sidecar proxy for svc2,
   * cronjob1  : A background application in Gorox doing something periodically.

 The whole Gorox cluster can alternatively be managed by a Rockman instance,